I will enhance this post by adding photos as appropriate.

 Carn Gwr (142330)

 This name means "husband's cairn" or something similar.
+The name suggests that from a distance, a man might be standing on the summit.
 There are really five separate small tors here, scattered about on a broad saddle or col in the upland ridge at an altitude of c 315m.
 There are no steep slopes, and it is easy to stroll between one tor and another on the heather and bilberry moorland.
 Here you are right at the heart of "bluestone country", with tors all around you.
 Carn Bica, Carn Breseb, Carn Alw, Card Ddafad-las, Carn Gyfrwy, Carn Meini and Carn Arthur are all within easy walking range.
 As you walk around this area, with skylarks above and sheep and mountain ponies grazing on the moorland, you can feel the timeless serenity of Presely; and you can also see traces everywhere of human occupation of this landscape over 3,500 years or more.
 Slight ridges in the turf, pits, elongated hollows, fallen stone walls and small stone cairns may date back to Bronze Age or Iron Age times.
 An old cart track runs across the moorland here, linking the rock outcrops with the farming community to the north which used the area as a handy quarry for gateposts and other "special stones".
 The cart track, in places deeply entrenched, runs downslope between Carn Breseb and Carn Alw and then to the west of Carn Alw down towards Mirianog Ganol.

 Carn Gyfrwy (147327)